hamidgasmi/training.computerscience.cloud.aws/README.md

     	- Spot instances tend to be useful for dev/test workloads, or perhaps for adding extra computing power to large-scale data analytics projects
 		- Antipattern: spot isn't suitable for long-running workloads and require stability and can't tolerate interruptions
     - Spot Fleet:
-        - It is a container for "capacity needs"
+        - It's a container for "capacity needs"
     	- We can specify pools of instances of certain types/sizes aiming for a given "capacity"
     	- A minimum percentage of on-demand can be set to ensure the fleet is always active
 - Reserved: